Roman-Flossler/Story-Show-Gallery/README.md

 ## Main features

 - SSG is fully **responsive** - works on a desktop, tablets and smartphones
-- Minimalist and **unobtrusive** - SSG gives max. space to images
-- Just **333 lines** of JS code, all icons and cursor inside the code
 - **Fullscreen** mode with an unobtrusive scrollbar and cursor
-- **Jump scroll** automatically scrolls from image to image
-- Images are gradually loaded as a user scrolls down
-- There can be a caption under each image and **your logo** over the image
 - SSG supports **Google analytics**.
 When a user views an image it is counted as a virtual pageview.
+- **No e×it mode:** You can write just a minimal HTML code and SSG creates a gallery which works like a separate webpage.
+Because there is not much to display without SSG, the gallery can run in the no exit mode.
+See a [minimal crash course](http://ssg.flor.cz/minimal-crash-course/) how to use SSG.
+- SSG can display **your logo** over the image and text caption under image
+- **Jump scroll** automatically scrolls from image to image.
+Images are gradually loaded as a user scrolls down
-- You can **link inside the gallery** to show a [particular photo](http://ssg.flor.cz/#cerna).
+- You can **link inside the gallery** to show a [particular photo](http://ssg.flor.cz/#element).
 - SSG can load a **signpost** to other galleries behind the last photo.
-[See the sample](http://gal.brno.me/#haku).
+[See the sample](http://gal.brno.me/#lombok).

 ## License
 You can use SSG freely [under Mozilla Public License 2.0](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)).
 There is one exception added in the license.
 It is not granted to develop a Wordpress plugin based on SSG.
 I am planning to do it.

 ## SSG is easy to implement
-Simple Scroll Gallery is easy to implement on your website.
+Simple Scroll Gallery is easy to implement on your website, it searches for images automatically.
 You just need to add two lines of code somewhere before </body> tag:

 ```sh
 <link rel="stylesheet" href="https://.../ssg.css" type="text/css">
 <script type="text/javascript" src="https://.../ssg.js"></script>
 ```
 SSG requires jQuery library at least in version 1.5.
-Wordpress already includes jQuery. jQuery code should be inside </head> tag:
+Place jQuery code inside the <head> section (Wordpress already includes jQuery):

 ```sh
 <script type="text/javascript" src="https://code.jquery.com/jquery-3.3.1.min.js"></script>